-The hull is made in GRP.
+The hull is made in a GRP / balsa sandwich.
 It is moulded in one piece.
 The glass cloths are entirely laid up by hand.

 Your deck is made in a GRP / balsa sandwich.
 It has great resistance to compression.
 The cloths and moulding techniques are the same as those used for the hull.